 If you haven’t had full diagnostic testing for all your symptoms, get tested for Lyme Disease by a specialist.
 We often see patients who have been diagnosed with Fibromyalgia or Chronic Fatigue Syndrome (CFS) come in with additional undetected inflammation or underlying infections like Lyme.

 Because Lyme instances are relatively lower west of the Cascades, Lyme recognition and treatment is much less proactive here.
 Your primary care doctor may not know how to exhaustively test for it.
 If it’s been ruled out after having the CDC blot test but you’re still experiencing symptoms you should get tested again.
 At Restorative Health we also do a PCR test which is much more sensitive and specific — providing a more accurate result.

-We can provide answers as to why you’re sick, what’s going on with your body, and why you aren’t getting better.
+We can help provide answers as to why you aren’t getting better.